For some insights into the spirit and future capabilities of Dell see this interview of Michael Dell by the Cube:

-Dell is closing on a long and complicated acquisition of EMC.
-More on that later.
+Dell closed on a long and complicated acquisition of EMC, building a greater enterprise powerhouse.

 One area of particular note is how they are innovating in micro-data centers, including servers in storage containers.
 Their continued pursuit of this old idea has resulted in significant improvements in this capability.

 For demos and more info on how their solutions can serve your needs see the Dell Products and Services page on Carahsoft.

 Here is how they are treated in Wikipedia:

 Dell sells personal computers (PCs), servers, data storage devices, network switches, software, computer peripherals,HDTVs, cameras, printers, MP3 players, and electronics built by other manufacturers.
 The company is well known for its innovations in supply chain management and electronic commerce, particularly its direct-sales model and its “build-to-order” or “configure to order” approach to manufacturing—delivering individual PCs configured to customer specifications.
 Dell was a pure hardware vendor for much of its existence, but with the acquisition in 2009 of Perot Systems, Dell entered the market for IT services.
 The company has since made additional acquisitions in storage and networking systems, with the aim of expanding their portfolio from offering computers only to delivering complete solutions for enterprise customers.